Smarter health care, right at home

 Supply, demand and couchside manner

 Many of us are familiar with APCs in the physician’s office.
 You might see one on short notice when your doctor is unavailable, or an APC might be the preferred provider you turn to for annual exams.
-APCs have advanced degrees, certifications and specialized training. examinations, prescribe medications and order diagnostic tests, in some states independently and in others along with physician collaboration.
+APCs have advanced degrees, certifications and specialized training, conduct examinations, prescribe medications and order diagnostic tests, in some states independently and in others along with physician collaboration.

 Additionally, these skilled clinicians can be the best fit to bring care to more people, in the right place.
 That might be the doctor’s office, but it might be a nursing home or even an exam on your cozy living room sofa.